uark-cviu/quantumflake/README.md

 - ViTDet and MaskTerial need Detectron2.
 - MaskTerial also needs `MultiScaleDeformableAttention`.
 - OpenVINO-YOLO needs `openvino`.
-- ViTDet and MaskTerial bootstrap their upstream source trees into a cache directory on first use.
-Set `QUANTUMFLAKE_CACHE_DIR=/path/to/cache` if you do not want to use the default cache location.

 ## Weights

 Download checkpoints from the [2D Quantum Material Characterization collection](https://huggingface.co/collections/uark-cviu/2d-quantum-material-characterization).

-The public `uark-cviu` Hugging Face org currently publishes:

-- `uark-cviu/flake-detector`
-- `uark-cviu/flake-classifier`

 For the standard YOLO + classifier pipeline, you need: